Ryparosa

 Ryparosa is a genus of plants in the family Achariaceae.

 Its native range stretches from Indo-China to north-eastern Australia.
-It is found in Andaman Is., Borneo, Jawa, Lesser Sunda Is., Malaya, Myanmar, New Guinea, Nicobar Is., Philippines, Queensland (state in Australia), Sumatera, Thailand and Vietnam.
+It is found in the Andaman Islands, Borneo, Jawa, Lesser Sunda Islands, Malaya, Myanmar, New Guinea, Nicobar Islands, Philippines, Queensland (state in Australia), Sumatera, Thailand and Vietnam.

 It was first described and published in Bijdr.
 Fl.
 Ned.
 Ind. on page 600 in 1826.